Lukas570/Nvidia-Debian/README.md

 Fetches the current Version of the Nvidia-Driver (for Debian) and downloads it

 # Why?
 This is for everyone owning an Nvidia-Graphics card and is using Debian or any other OS based on Debian.
+And want to install the most current Nvidia-Driver.
+It is a relief for everyone who installed an Nvidia-Driver manually before and had to set up everything by himself.

 # How?
 Download the scripts and make them executable: